-We can all sometimes forget our values or just ignore them - often when we need them most.
+We all sometimes forget our values or just ignore them - often when we need them most.
 Then we find ourselves somewhere we really don't want to be.
-This is as true for communities as it is for individuals.
+This is as true for school communities as it is for individuals.

-The impact of the Covid-19 epidemic upon school communities has been profound, prompting dramatic changes of all kinds.
+The impact of the Covid-19 epidemic upon school communities was profound, prompting dramatic changes of all kinds.
 As people worked together in new and creative ways to help their school communities navigate the crisis, schools realised how reliant they are on values like trust, teamwork, and adaptability.

 What can we learn from this?
-How can we hold on to those positive changes?
+How can we hold on to the positive aspects of that experience?
 One way to do this would be to take a fresh look at our school values.
 Are they still the most important ones for the school?
 And are they really being lived to the full in daily behaviour across our whole community, or do we need to spend time consciously reconnecting with them?